Eastern spotted skunk

-They are much more active than any other type of skunk.
-They have mostly the same predators as any other skunk (big cats, bobcats, owls, humans, etc.).
+It is much more active than any other type of skunk.
+It has mostly the same predators as any other skunk (big cats, bobcats, owls, humans, etc.).
 Up to eight skunks may share an underground den in the winter.
-They can also climb and take shelter in trees.
+It can also climb and take shelter in trees.

-Eastern spotted skunks seem to prefer forest edges and upland prairie grasslands, especially where rock outcrops and shrub clumps are present.
+The Eastern spotted skunk seems to prefer forest edges and upland prairie grasslands, especially where rock outcrops and shrub clumps are present.
 In western counties, it relies heavily on riparian corridors where woody shrubs and woodland edges are present.
-Woody fencerows, odd areas, and abandoned farm buildings are also important habitat for eastern spotted skunks.
+Woody fencerows, odd areas, and abandoned farm buildings are also important habitat.

 Description

 The eastern spotted skunk has a small weasel-like body with fine, dense black fur that has 4 to 6 broken, white stripes.
 Two of the stripes are located at the median of the body and four stripes are placed on the side running from the back of the head to the rear.
 White markings are present on both cheeks, as well as on the tip of the tail.
 This is known as an aposematic fur pattern and is thought to act as a warning to predators.

 The typical body length of eastern spotted skunks is 24 to 26 cm with a tail length from 11 to 19 cm, resulting in a total length of 35 to 45 cm.
 The feet are 40 to 53 mm long, and the forefeet have claws approximately 7 mm long, while the hind feet have claws that are around 3.5 cm.
 The feet are equipped with pads on the soles that aid in climbing.
 The large claws of the forefeet help the skunk dig and grasp prey.
 The total body weight of adults ranges from 400 to 965 g.